mlambert125/new-java-curriculum/content/java-basics-3/_index.md

 ### Learning Objectives:

-- I can use conditional statements in Java to control the flow of execution in my programs.
-- I can use loops in Java to repeat blocks of code.
+- I can create java applications that solve problems using loops and conditionals.

 ## Introduction